Indonesia–Japan relations: Colonial–era relations

-Especially in Nagasaki city, during power of Oda Nobunaga Daimyo, Sengoku period 16th century with the banishment of all Catholic missionaries, traders from Catholic countries were also forced out of the country.
-Along with them, their children, half Japanese and half European, were forced to leave.
-The majority was sent to Jagatara (Jakarta) and are still remembered by the locals as the people who wrote the poignant letters which were smuggled across the sea to their homeland.

-Jagatara Oharu (じ ゃ が た ら 春 Oh, Oharu from Jakarta) or Jeronima Haru Marino (Jeronima Simonsen) (born in Nagasaki, 1625? - died in Batavia, April 1697 at the age of 72) who were driven out of Japan in the early Edo period, and later settled in Batavia, the Dutch East Indies.

 In early 17th century Japanese settlers were first recorded to settle in Dutch East Indies.
 A larger wave came in the 17th century, when Red seal ships traded in Southeast Asia.
 In 1898 the Dutch East Indies colonial records show 614 Japanese residing in the Dutch East Indies (166 men, 448 women).
 As the Japanese population grew, a Japanese consulate was established in Batavia in 1909, but for the first several years its population statistics were rather haphazard.
 Beginning in the late 1920s, Okinawan fishermen began to settle in north Sulawesi.
 There was a Japanese primary school at Manado, which by 1939 had 18 students.
 In total, 6,349 Japanese people lived in Indonesia by 1938.

+The first Indonesian student to have studied in Japan was revolutionary and Minang politician, Abdoel Madjid Usman at Meiji University studying Law.
+During his time there, he co-founded the Serikat Indonesia (Indonesian Union), an organization for Indonesian students in Japan, and actively promoted Indonesia's independence in various international forums.
+He would become a collaborator, an independence advocate, and politician.

 In 1942, the Empire of Japan invaded countries in Southeast Asia, including Indonesia.
 The Japanese seized the key oil production zones of Borneo, Java, Sumatera, and the Netherlands New Guinea (the modern day Indonesian province of Papua, which was also conveniently abundant in highly valuable copper) of the late Dutch East Indies, defeating the Dutch forces and were welcomed by many as liberating heroes by Javanese natives.
 Many natives saw as the realization of an indigenous Javanese prophecy.
 The Japanese encouraged the spread of Indonesian nationalist sentiment.
 Although this was done more for Japanese political advantage than from altruistic support of Indonesian independence, this support created new Indonesian institutions and elevated political leaders such as Sukarno.
 Through recruiting Indonesian nationalist leaders, the Japanese attempted to rally Indonesian support and mobilize the Indonesian people in support of the Japanese war efforts.
 The experience of the Japanese occupation of Indonesia varied considerably, depending upon where one's location and social position.
-Many who lived in areas considered essential to the war effort endured torture, Sexual slavery, arbitrary arrest and execution, and other war crimes.
+Many who lived in areas considered essential to the war effort endured torture, sexual slavery, arbitrary arrest and execution, and other war crimes.
 Many thousands of people were taken away from Indonesia as forced laborers, or romusha, for Japanese military projects where there was a very high death rate.